lurchmath/lurchmath.github.io/docs/tut-06-environments.md

    pressing enter while your cursor is inside it.
 If you instead intended to add a paragraph outside the environment, see the previous bullet point.

-## Too many blue borders?
+## Too many colors?

-As you can see in the document above, we're starting to get a lot of blue borders around content in the document.
+As you can see in the document above, we're starting to get a lot of blue borders and orange fonts in the document.
 On the one hand, this is great, because we know exactly which portions of our document Lurch is paying attention to.
 But on the other hand, it can be distracting, and it's not how math documents typically look.

-This is because you are currently in "editing mode," where the user usually wants to see the blue borders, so that they can be aware of how their work is being interpreted.
-But in "presentation mode," those borders are hidden, so that the document is more easily readable by a human.
+This colorful style is useful while editing the document, so that you can be aware of how your work is being interpreted.
+But you can switch to a simpler visual style so that the document is more easily readable by a human.

-!!! note "Exercise: Switch modes"
+!!! note "Exercise: Hide meaning"

-    Toggle between editing mode and presentation mode using the relevant item on the Document menu.
-Also try using the corresponding keyboard shortcut (Ctrl+0 on PC, Command+0 on Mac).
-Note that the shortcut uses a zero, *not* a capital "oh."
+    Toggle between showing and hiding meaning using the relevant item on the Document menu ("Show/hide meaning").
+Also try using the corresponding keyboard shortcut (Alt+0).
+Note that the shortcut uses a zero, not a capital "oh."

 ## More environments